- Knox Law Institute

 Exception #2 – Money withdrawn for Housing or Non-Qualified Expenses.
 Money withdrawn from an ABLE account that is used for housing expenses or Non-Qualified Expenses will affect the beneficiary’s SSI benefit if the money is not spent in the same month the withdrawal is made from the account.

-Example: If a beneficiary withdraws $1,000 from an ABLE account on October 10 for rent, then he should pay that money to his landlord on or before October 31.
+Example: If a beneficiary withdraws $1,000 from an ABLE account on October 10 for rent, then they should pay that money to their landlord on or before October 31.

 Income Tax Treatment of ABLE Accounts